Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Analysis and Results

-We performed an additional analysis to determine whether there exists a correlation between the average alignment angle $\langle \Phi \rangle$ and the number $N$ of surrounding galaxies; this indicates whether galaxies in high-density environments tend to have stronger or weaker alignment signals than those in lower-density environments.
-We first computed $\overline{N} (z)$, the mean number of surrounding galaxies within a projected distance $r_p = 30$\,Mpc, as a function of target galaxy redshift.
-Then, by fitting a simple linear model, we looked for trends in $\langle \Phi \rangle$ (computed within $r_p = 30$\,Mpc) as a function of the normalized local density $N / \overline{N} (z)$.
-No significant trends were seen at the $2.5\sigma$ level (see the ``Normalized local density" columns in Table~\ref{additional_stats}); this was true for the complete sample of target galaxies, as well as for the four subsamples individually (LB, FB, LR, and FR).
+We performed an additional analysis to determine whether there exists a correlation between the average alignment angle $\langle \Phi \rangle$ and the number $N$ of surrounding galaxies; this indicates whether galaxies in higher-density environments tend to have stronger or weaker alignment signals than those in lower-density environments.
+We first computed $\overline{N} (z)$, the mean number of surrounding galaxies within a projected distance $r_p = 3.0$\,Mpc, as a function of target galaxy redshift.
+Splitting each sample into lower-density $\left( N < \overline{N} (z) \right)$ and higher-density $\left( N > \overline{N} (z) \right)$ subsamples, we computed their average alignment angles.
+We would see a significant difference between the average alignments of the lower-density and higher-density subsamples if the alignment depends on the local density.
+The differences between the lower- and higher-density subsamples are consistent with zero for the luminous blue, faint blue, and faint red galaxy subsamples (see the ``Local density" columns in Table~\ref{additional_stats}).
+For the luminous red galaxies, the lower-density $\left( \langle \Phi_\mathrm{low} \rangle = 44.33\degr \pm 0.11\degr \right)$ and higher-density $\left( \langle \Phi_\mathrm{high} \rangle = 44.10\degr \pm 0.12\degr \right)$ alignment averages are different only at the $1.4\sigma$ level.